chvostek/munin-node-sh/README.md

 ## Provisos:

-* For simplicity, munin-node-sh assumes that all servers and plugins are capable of [multipath](http://munin.readthedocs.org/en/latest/plugin/protocol-multigraph.html) and [dirtyconfig](http://munin.readthedocs.org/en/latest/plugin/protocol-dirtyconfig.html).
 * At the moment, munin-node-sh handles only one node, the local machine (per `hostname`), and ignores any specification of node by the server.
 This may be adjusted in future versions, but probably not, in the interest of keeping munin-node-sh as light-weight as possible.